Life of a higher ed. administrator

 To make matters worse, you seldom get time to focus on writing.
 With constant interruptions and unexpected fires to put out, your work days go by so fast it can make your head spin.

 As days and weeks pass, getting closer and closer to the deadline gives you anxiety.
-This pesky report pops up in your thoughts constantly like annoying mosquitos in humid lands.
+This pesky report pops up in your thoughts constantly like annoying mosquitoes in humid lands.
 Even though you know this report serves an important purpose, you start to resent it.
 It has become a heavy burden.
 You wish you could make it go away.

 You might even beat yourself up for not having written it by now.
 Or perhaps your frustration turns to blame and you start resenting people who directly or indirectly contributed to you getting behind schedule.

 No matter what story plays in your head, one thing is sure: it doesn’t feel good!
 There is a certain heaviness that comes with thinking about what you have to do while not finding time to do it.

 At that point, you feel so much resistance that even when you do have a block of time to write, you choose to answer e-mails instead.
 You rationalize that e-mails are time sensitive and are a valid excuse to postpone writing once again.
 So… you decide you’ll do better tomorrow.
 The next day, nothing changes.

 Then comes Friday afternoon.
 You still haven’t begun.
 You feel emotionally exhausted because this report has been on your mind all week.
 You feel you don’t have the energy and creativity to do quality work, so you decide to take your files home and write the report over the weekend.

 The weekend feels like an abundant amount of time, uninterrupted, to get this done.
 You feel some relief while also regretting imposing this punishment onto yourself.